Robert Gillespie: Television

 His first major television role was as the disciple Matthew in Jesus of Nazareth, directed by Joy Harington.

-Gillespie appeared in many British sitcoms, including Hugh and I Spy, The Good Life, Whatever Happened to the Likely Lads, Robin's Nest, George and Mildred (as Detective Sergeant Burke), Rising Damp, The Fall and Rise of Reginald Perrin, Porridge, Dad's Army (in which he played Charles Boyer playing Napoleon Bonaparte), Butterflies, The Liver Birds, Beggar My Neighbour, Only When I Laugh (series one, “Let Them Eat Cake”), Agony, Terry and June and It Ain't Half Hot Mum.
+Gillespie appeared in many British sitcoms, including Hugh and I Spy, The Good Life, Whatever Happened to the Likely Lads, Robin's Nest, George and Mildred (2 episodes, one as Detective Sergeant Burke and one as Mr Richardson (a vet)), Rising Damp, The Fall and Rise of Reginald Perrin, Porridge, Dad's Army (in which he played Charles Boyer playing Napoleon Bonaparte), Butterflies, The Liver Birds, Beggar My Neighbour, Only When I Laugh (series one, “Let Them Eat Cake”), Agony, Terry and June and It Ain't Half Hot Mum.
 He often played deadpan police desk sergeants.

 Gillespie was the star of the Brian Cooke situation comedy Keep It in the Family, playing the harassed cartoonist Dudley Rush, a part that Cooke wrote especially for him.
 The show ran for five series transmitted between 1980 and 1983.
 It also starred Pauline Yates, Stacy Dorning, Jenny Quayle and Sabina Franklyn.

 Gillespie appeared in many British television series, mostly from the 1960s to 1980s.
 His credits include The Saint, The Avengers, Doomwatch, The Sweeney, The New Avengers, Survivors, Warship, The Professionals, Mary's Wife, I Woke Up One Morning, Return of the Saint, Bonjour La Classe and Secret Army.
 He has appeared in New Tricks, with James Bolam, as well as Jimmy McGovern's Broken, alongside Sean Bean.

+TV Advertising

+Robert made at least one TV Advert for Birds Eye, produced by Collett Dickenson Pearce Advertising Agency, in the 1970s.
+This saw him in the role of a petrol pump attendant who had to serve a large number of motorcycle riders.
+All boisterous but at the end of the advert, over his dinner, he says, "But they were a nice bunch of lads".